magoo/Incident-Response-Plan/EXAMPLE.md

+> This is not a real Incident Response Plan, so please do not copy paste it and expect it to be coherent.

 # Incident Response Plan
 This document offers guidance for employees or incident responders who believe they have discovered or are responding to a security incident.